 What is often presented is both correct and incomplete.
 Indeed, if I’m writing this article, it’s because I ran into difficulties with the concept of the sync-word, which isn’t typically mentioned, and the exact content of the header, which is rarely fully described.
 However, the following elements are essential to understand:

 The link between all this and the sync-word remains to be clarified.
-But first, it’s important to explain the purpose of the sync-word.
-Its role is to prevent decoding frames not intended for the receiver.
+I read sometime that the purpose of the sync-word is to prevent decoding frames not intended for the receiver.
 For example, a device communicating in LoRa using Meshtastic does not want to process the more numerous LoRaWAN frames circulating.
 Instead of passing everything up to the MCU, which would be unnecessarily awakened, the radio chip is instructed to filter the messages, keeping only those using the correct protocol.
-To do this, we use a different sync-word for each protocol.
+This can work in certain situations but after getting clarifications from different experts, including Olivier Seller, the real role of the sync-word … is to sync the communications.
+It means that it is not to isolate traffic.
+So basically playing with the sync-word is dangerous.
+Then the sync-word can make some isolation but this one will depend on the signal straight and is not like a frame content filter.
+So, the best approach for filtering protocol is more to use header contents.

 The sync-word operates at the lowest level and must be as early as possible in the frame.
 Since it has to work in both implicit and explicit modes, it cannot be located in the header.
 As a result, the sync-word is placed in what is often broadly referred to as the “preamble” in most representations of the protocol.